 The light conditions at the bottom of a deciduous forest can be very heterogeneous on clear days, because individual rays of sunlight falling through the treetops create light spots on the ground.
 As the sun moves across the sky and the tree branches are bent back and forth by the wind, the light spots change their position and intensity within seconds.

 If a leaf is hit by a spot of light, the illuminance can increase more than 30 times, which is of great importance for the photosynthesis of the herbs.
 Therefore, to determine the light enjoyment of herbaceous plants as a percentage of full daylight, comparative measurements are most appropriately made on bright, uniformly cloudy days.
 But they can only give a certain indication.
 It is better to have the daylight totals automatically recorded for specific locations on the forest floor.
-The amount of light enjoyed by the herbaceous layer before the trees are in leaf is very great, and then falls rapidly as the foliage develops.
+The amount of light absorbed by the herbaceous layer before the trees are in leaf, is very great, and then falls rapidly as the tree foliage develops completely.

-The spring geophytes (Galanthus, Leucojum, Scilla, Ficaria, Corydalis, Anemone, etc.) take advantage of the favourable light conditions before leafing (◘ Fig. I-28).
+The spring geophytes (Galanthus, Leucojum, Scilla, Ficaria, Corydalis, Anemone, etc.) take advantage of the favourable light conditions before leafing of the trees (◘ Fig. I-28).
 They benefit from the fact that the little weakened solar radiation warms the litter and humus layer in which the geophytes are rooted to 25 to 30 °C already in April.
 The aerial litter layer has a low heat capacity and consequently a very good temperature conductivity.
-The trees root in deeper layers that hardly warm up at all, which delays foliage growth.
+The tree root in deeper layers that hardly warm up at all, which delays foliage growth.

-◘ Fig. I-28 The spring geophytes (e.g. wood anemone, Anemone nemorosa) or, as here, the liverwort (Anemone hepatica) take advantage of the light phase before the forest greening and complete their entire generative cycle until seed maturity (Photo: Breckle).
+◘ Fig. I-28 The spring geophytes (e.g. wood anemone, Anemone nemorosa) or, as here, the liverwort (Anemone hepatica) take advantage of the light phase before the forest greening and complete their entire generative cycle until seed maturity (photo: Breckle).

 During the short early spring period, geophytes flower and fruit, replenish their reserves in underground storage organs for the next year.
-When foliage sets in, the leaves of the geophytes turn yellow and a period of dormancy sets in.
-But this yellowing is not only due to increasing shade, but corresponds to an endogenous developmental rhythm.
-In the light, the geophytes move in even earlier.
+When tree foliage sets in, the leaves of the geophytes turn yellow and a period of dormancy starts.
+This yellowing is not only due to increasing shade, but corresponds to an endogenous developmental rhythm.
+In the light, the geophyte leaves die even sonner.
 It is thus a plant group that was able to fill an existing ecological gap (niche) in the developmental process of deciduous forests.

-The spring geophytes are also called ephemeroids; for they are characterized by a vegetation period as short as that of the annual ephemerals, but are perennial species with underground storage organs.
-They behave ecologically similarly and have almost the same developmental rhythm, thus forming a "working group", which is called a synusia.
+The spring geophytes are also called ephemeroids; for they are characterised by a vegetation period as short as that of the annual ephemerals, but are perennial species with underground storage organs.
+They behave ecologically similarly and have almost the same developmental rhythm, thus forming a "working group", a functional unit which is called a synusia.

 In the Russian mixed oak forest (Goryschina 1974, Walter 1976), the following representatives of five deciduous forest synusia were distinguished: